-You need to know something about how gold deposits occur to understand which rocks to look for when prospecting.
+You need to know how gold deposits occur to understand which rocks to look for when prospecting.
 Alluvial deposits are made by water running over rocks in rivers and streams, while gold veins or reefs are deposits of gold left by geological processes in large bodies of rock.
 The former are secondary deposits, while the latter veins and reefs are primary.

 Five rocks to look for when gold prospecting are quartz, granite, basalt, schist, and slate.
 Gold is deposited in them through volcanic hydrothermal activity or rainwater solutions containing minerals and heavy metals like gold.
 Gold drops out of the solution and is deposited in cracks and crevices.

-It’s hard to find gold in significant quantities, but you can improve your chances by knowing where to look and what to look for.
+It’s hard to find gold in significant quantities, but you can improve your chances by knowing where and what to look for.
 Panning for gold in a mountain creek or on a sandbar in a river can be exciting when you catch that first bright glint in the sunlight.

 This article explains what to look for in rocks when prospecting for gold, the five kinds of rocks commonly associated with gold, and how to tell if a rock has gold in it.

-If you are interested in checking out the best tools and equipment for gold prospecting you can find them by clicking here (Amazon link).
+If you are interested in checking out the best tools and equipment for gold prospecting, you can find them by clicking here (Amazon link).

 What To Look For In Rocks To Find Gold?